 crcCARE’s demonstration programs are:

 crcCARE’s Department of Defence demonstration program focuses on laboratory and field-based investigation of potentially contaminated sites, and the validation of innovative technologies developed for their assessment and remediation.
 The program uses interdisciplinary methodologies to arrive at solutions for the complex environmental problems affecting a range of sites across Australia.

-The AIP Program addresses issues facing the oil industry, which has been constrained by limited information and policies on petroleum hydrocarbons.
-Recognising this constraint, crcCARE has brought together a team of experts to develop nationally harmonised policies and guidance on assessment and remediation of petroleum hydrocarbon contaminated sites in Australia.
+The AIP Program has addressed issues facing the oil industry, which has been constrained by limited information and policies on petroleum hydrocarbons.
+Recognising this constraint, crcCARE’s team of experts develops nationally harmonised policies and guidance on assessment and remediation of petroleum hydrocarbon contaminated sites in Australia.